Cinta Costera Panama City

 Although a so-called developing country, Panama has all the modern conveniences, including high-speed Internet service.
 Panama City with its 800,000 people is ultra-modern and rivals any city of similar size in the U.S. Those living in Panama City and most places throughout the country have access to most of the things that are available in the U.S.

 PriceSmart is here.
 The supermarkets are filled with products from the U.S., but some of the local products are just as good and less expensive.
 The two major telephone companies are familiar names: Cable & Wireless and Bell South.
+Plus Panama has excellent cell phone coverage.

 The currency is familiar, too: the U.S. dollar.
 Driving is on the right hand side of the road, and you will see the same range of cars here as you would find in the U.S. or Canada; SUVs abound.
 I am proof that you can get along living in Panama with just English, though it will be helpful to learn Spanish as soon as you can - especially for travel off the tourist path.